Business People Conference Table Man Presenting

 It's also harder to find out what the company does, who it sells to, where its management team is trying to take the business, how it stacks up against competitors, and what its growth prospects are.

-In general, there isn't a lot of information available to be able to form an accurate picture of the risk involved in the investment.
+In general, there isn't a lot of information available to form an accurate picture of the risk involved in the investment.

-Therefore, evaluating a potential investment into a pre-IPO startup requires much more qualitative analysis than other types of investments.
+Therefore, evaluating a potential investment in a pre-IPO startup requires much more qualitative analysis than other types of investments.

 Angel investor Julia DeWahl has created her own process for evaluating deals.